Alison McAlpine

 Alison McAlpine is a Canadian filmmaker and writer living in Montreal, Quebec, best known for her films CIELO and perfectly a strangeness.

 Career

-Born in Vancouver, British Columbia, she began her career as poet, playwright and theatre director.
+Born in Vancouver, British Columbia, she began her career as a poet, playwright and theatre director.

 She moved into filmmaking with her first film Second Sight, a cinematic non-fiction ghost story.
 Second Sight was presented at more than 35 international film festivals, winning the Special Jury Mention at Slamdance 2009.
-The BBC commissioned her to make a version of Second Sight: Ghostman of Skye (2009), for BBC 2, Wonderland.
+The BBC also commissioned her to make two versions of Second Sight: An Da Shealladh for BBC Alba (2005) and Ghostman of Skye (2009) for the series Wonderland on BBC2.